 A nominee will be elected as a director if the nominee receives a plurality of the votes cast by stockholders entitled to vote at the meeting (Proposal No. 1).
+Votes withheld and broker non-votes will not be counted as votes cast or vote on Proposal No. 1.
+Accordingly, votes withheld and broker non-votes will have no have no effect on the voting on Proposal No. 1.

-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and voted "for" or "against" such matter (Proposal No. 2).
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and voted "for" or "against" such matter (Proposal No. 2).

-Abstentions and broker non-votes will not be counted as votes cast or voted on any of the proposals.
-Accordingly, abstentions and broker non-votes will have no effect on the voting on either of the proposals.
+Abstentions and broker non-votes will not be counted as votes cast or voted on Proposal No. 2.
+Accordingly, abstentions and broker non-votes will have no effect on the voting on Proposal No. 2.